Understanding HPV: A Detailed & Comprehensive Guide

 High-risk: Type 16, 18, 31, 33, 45, 52, and 58

-These types of HPV virus are responsible for cervical cancer and other HPV-related cancers, including anogenital cancers, such as cancer of the vulva, vagina, penis, and anus.
-It may also cause oropharyngeal cancers, which are cancers of the head and neck.
+These types of HPV virus are responsible for cervical cancer and other HPV-related cancers, including anogenital cancers, such as cancer of the vulva, vagina and anus.

 How is HPV transmitted?

 HPV is primarily a sexually transmitted infection and can spread through any form of sexual intimacy that involves contact with infected skin.
 This includes:

 - Genital-genital contact

 - Oral-anal contact

 HPV can be transmitted from one person to the other even when there are no visible HPV symptoms.

 In rare cases, non-sexual transmission of the virus is possible, such as through: